What is the Innovation Campus?

 The campus will bring together hundreds of new graduate students, dozens of new faculty members, and numerous industry partners.
 As part of its plan to increase undergraduate enrollment to 30,000 students, Virginia Tech also will increase undergraduate enrollment by 2,000 students in computer science, computer engineering, software engineering, and related disciplines at its Blacksburg campus over the next eight years.

-The Virginia Tech Innovation Campus will triple the university’s footprint in Northern Virginia and will be a magnet for leading tech talent, research, and education.
+The university's Innovation Campus, will triple Virginia Tech’s footprint in Northern Virginia and will be a magnet for leading tech talent, research, and education.
 It will include:

 - 300,000 square feet of academic space and cutting-edge research-and -development facilities.